 RADIO ASTRONOMY SERVICE (RAS) PARAMETERS

 Radio Astronomy is a passive service, so does not cause interference to other users of the radio spectrum.
 It uses state of the art receiver systems and is highly susceptible to interference from air and space borne transmitters.
 Developments over the last 20 years mean that radio astronomical observations are often made on a coordinated basis worldwide and, since radio astronomy is also dependent on naturally occurring phenomena, the operational frequencies it uses cannot be moved within the spectrum.
 Additionally, radio astronomy cannot operate effectively with levels of interference that would be tolerable in commercial systems.
 Consequently, its coexistence with other services in adjacent and shared bands needs careful management.
-From the RAS perspective, the bands near 2.7 GHz are important because we can produce receivers with extremely low noise characteristics and there is a low galactic background; they are mainly used for continuum observations in many European observatories either as single dish or for coordinated simultaneous measurements across Europe.
+From the RAS perspective, the bands near 2.7 GHz are important because it can produce receivers with extremely low noise characteristics and there is a low galactic background; they are mainly used for continuum observations in many European observatories either as single dish or for coordinated simultaneous measurements across Europe.

 In view of deploying MCA systems on board aircraft, compatibility with RAS in the band 2690-2700 MHz should be examined.
 However, the RAS also has an allocation on a secondary basis in the band 2655-2690 MHz; an allocation to MCA will imply sharing with the existing RAS operations in this band.